 Metairie Cemetery

-While it may seem weird to add into a New Orleans travel plan, Metairie Cemetery is worth the detour.
-The cemetery was originally built as a racecourse in 1838.
+While it may seem weird to add a burial ground into a New Orleans travel plan, Metairie Cemetery is well worth the detour.
+Located in the Lakewood neighborhood, the cemetery was originally built as a racecourse in 1838.
 After a few decades of horse racing, Metairie Cemetery laid down its first stones in 1872.

 The above-ground cemetery is famed for its impressive monuments and tombs.
 Metairie Cemetery is the final resting place of many of New Orleans’ most prominent historical figures.